oVirt/ovirt-site/source/uncategorized/meetings.html.md

 #### Weekly project sync meeting

-This is the agenda for the 2012-08-08 meeting:
+This is the agenda for the 2012-08-22 meeting:

-*   Status of Next Release
+*   Status of Next Release (Release Criteria, Target GA date)
 *   Sub-project reports (engine, vdsm, node, infra)
 *   Upcoming workshops
-*   Backup for Release Manager

 ### Meeting Time and Place